EMTIAZ-RUET/bangladeshi-bangla-tts-finetuning/05-Optimization/02-pruning/Pruning_Process.md

 ---

-## Steps to Prune a Model
+## Steps to Prune the VITS TTS Model

 ### 1. Identify Prunable Layers
-Not all layers in a neural network are suitable for pruning.
+Not all layers in the VITS TTS model are suitable for pruning.
 Typically, fully connected and convolutional layers are pruned.

 ### 2. Apply Pruning
 Use a pruning method, such as L1 unstructured pruning, to remove less important weights.
 This can be done globally (across the entire model) or locally (within specific layers).